 Fine and coarse aggregates have some major differences.
 Sources of main differences between deep and shallow footings are definition, size of particles, materials, sources, surface area, function in concrete, uses, etc.

-2 Size of Particles Fine aggregates are the particles that pass through 4.75 mm sieve and retain on 0.075 mm sieve.
-Coarse aggregates are the particles that retain on 4.75 mm sieve.
+2 Size of Particles Fine aggregates are the particles that pass through a 4.75 mm sieve and retain on a 0.075 mm sieve.
+Coarse aggregates are the particles that retain on a 4.75 mm sieve.

-4 Sources River sand or machine sand, crushed stone sand, crushed gravel sand are the major sources of fine aggregate.
-Dolomite aggregates, crushed gravel or stone, natural disintegration of rock are the major sources of coarse aggregate.
+4 Sources River sand or machine sand, crushed stone sand, and crushed gravel sand are the major sources of fine aggregate.
+Dolomite aggregates, crushed gravel or stone, and the natural disintegration of rock are the major sources of coarse aggregate.

 5 Surface Area The surface area of fine aggregates is higher.
-The surface area of coarse aggregate is less than fine aggregates.
+The surface area of coarse aggregates is less than fine aggregates.

 6 Function in Concrete The voids between the coarse aggregate are filled up by fine aggregate.
 Coarse aggregate acts as inert filler material for concrete.